WSU-cshimizu/ceg4110-group-project-no-grads/deliverables/user-stories.md

 Robert:
+- As a player, I want to be able move my character and swing my sword to fight enemies.
+- As a player developer, I want elements in the environment for the player to interact with.

 Virginia:
 - As a player, I want to navigate an enviornment that's easy to explore with collision that supports my movement and keeps me within bounds.